 Today their vineyards are farmed organically and biodynamically and most of the vines are dry farmed with a few steeper rockier sections of the vineyard setup for drip irrigation – but rarely used.
 Compared to the valley floor, we have observed far less hillside vineyards being dry farmed.
 The water table is quite deep on the property and they maintain three wells between 600 and 900 feet deep.

-Only about 27 of the 420 acres are under vine – with much of the property covered by forest land.
-Farmers initially, the Sears have sold or currently sell fruit to a number of prominent producers including Schrader, Robert Craig, Cornerstone, D-Cubed Cellars, T-Vine and Turley – several of which are their vineyard neighbors.
+Over the years they acquired additional surrounding lands.
+Today only about 27 of the 426 acres are under vine with much of the property covered by forest land.
+Grape growers initially, the Sears have sold or currently sell fruit to a number of prominent producers including Schrader, Robert Craig, Cornerstone, D-Cubed Cellars, T-Vine and Turley – several of which are their vineyard neighbors.
 They continue to sell the majority of grapes grown on site.
 Other crops are grown for their own uses include apples and various fruit trees.
 And there is a diversity of wildlife that either lives or comes through the property including black bear, bobcat and mountain lion.
 Images of these animals are sometimes captured on their trail cam.

 After several decades Jerre and Joyce decided to step back from the operations (around 2004 through 2006) with the intent of eventually selling the entire property.
 Their only child, Ashley and her fiancée at the time, Chris (now married) were living and working in Seattle.
-Neither of whom had any experience running a vineyard or a winery but fortunately both were interested in holding onto the land and continuing the legacy of the property.
+Neither of whom had any experience running a vineyard or a winery, although Ashley was raised on this property, but fortunately both were interested in holding onto the land and continuing the legacy of the site.
 Ashley and Chris left their careers in Seattle and moved to Napa Valley, settling on top of Howell Mountain on the Black Sears property.
-They both became involved in the day-to-day operations and are now instrumental in overseeing the winery and vineyard operations as well as maintaining the overall property.
+They both became involved in the day-to-day operations and now oversee the winery and vineyard operations as well as maintaining the overall property.
 During the transition in management Black Sears did not make a vintage in 2007.

 Two prime vineyard neighborhoods in Napa Valley known for Zinfandel are Calistoga and Howell Mountain.
 Howell Mountain deservedly receives much exposure for its Cabernet Sauvignon but is certainly a sweet spot for growing Zinfandel and a number of vintners in the area produce a Zinfandel wine.
 One of Turley Cellars premium vineyards borders one edge of Black Sears vineyard.
 Growing Zinfandel here is not relatively new; this variety was originally grown on “the mountain” in the 1880s.
 According to old Napa Valley crop reports, in 1887 Zinfandel was the most planted grape variety in Napa; it was a very popular variety in the 1870s and 1880s.